barryhughes/woot-library/readme.md

 Grab a copy
 -----------

-You can obtain this [from the WordPress plugin directory](http://wordpress.org/plugins/woot-library/) (recommended, since that will facilitate automated updates) or else download a release zip here on the GitHub repo.
+You can obtain this [from the WordPress plugin directory](http://wordpress.org/plugins/woot-library/) -(recommended, since that will facilitate automated updates) or else download a release zip here on the GitHub repo.- however if you are using an up-to-date copy of The Events Calendar *this plugin is no longer required and I advise you do not use it.*